 3. Pipe the Flowers

 Fill a piping bag fitted with a Russian piping tip with colored buttercream.
 (We used different shades of pink on each cake to create an ombre look when they're all displayed together.)
 To work the Russian tip, simply hold your bag vertically while touching the surface of your cake with the tip.
-Pipe smoothly and gently as you lift the tip up off of the cake.
-You should be left with a gorgeous buttercream floral as you pull up.
-(How's that for easy?)
+Pipe smoothly and gently as you lift the tip up off the cake, resulting in a gorgeous buttercream floral as you pull up.

 4. Add Leaves